stavrosdidakis/AFU-Installation/README.md

 # AFU
-Processing sketches developed for interactive installation AFU, exhibited in Athens, Greece (2012).
+Processing sketches developed for the interactive installation "AFU", exhibited in Athens, Greece (2012).